 - 1-(3-chloroallyl)-3,5,7-triaza-1-azoniaadamantane chloride

-There are several serious health risks that can affect you and your children inside the home.
+There are several serious health risks that can affect you and your children inside the home when not using eco-friendly house cleaning essentials.
+These include:

-There are several things that can trigger asthma attacks in the home.
+There are multiple things that can trigger asthma attacks in the home.
 These include:

-- Dust mites – Which thrive in bedding and carpets.
+Dust mites – These thrive in bedding and carpets.
 Review your cleaning products and methods to make sure they aren’t attracted to warm and moist conditions in which they love to reside.

-- Inhaling allergens or irritants, which may be caused from an increase in air pollution from the cleaning products and habits that you use in your home.
+Inhaling allergens or irritants – These may be caused by an increase in air pollution from the cleaning products and habits that you use in your home.

-- Mold – Which is a result of moist or damp environments.
+Mold – This is a result of moist or damp environments.
 This could be a result of cleaning habits, chemicals, and methods being used inside your home.

-You don’t want to clean a surface thinking that it is safe, only to your child receive burns or violent reactions to the chemicals from the cleaning products that were used.
+You don’t want to clean a surface thinking that it is safe, only for your child to receive burns or violent reactions to the chemicals from the cleaning products that were used.
 Pay attention to what is in the cleaning products and the health risks associated with them.

 Firstly, know the difference between cleaning, sanitizing, and disinfecting.

-You want to find the following types of cleaning products.
+- You want to find the following types of house cleaning essential products in eco-friendly forms:

 - One concentrate that can be diluted as a bathroom and restroom cleaner